 In my search for relevant data sources, I downloaded a copy of the Transport for London (TfL) schedule list, describing each train, bus, or boat and its planned stops with their geographical location.
 The files are in a TfL-specific format, which can be converted to the more accessible GTFS.

 An application that builds on several input feeds to print out a result based on their interaction needs cleaned-up data sources with minimal bias or error rates.
 In order to make sense of the TfL schedules, I plotted the journeys of every vehicle I knew of, looking for obvious gaps in the data.
-Tube trains and the DLR are plotted with coloured circles, while buses are represented as red squares.
+Tube trains and the DLR are plotted with colored circles, while buses are represented as red squares.

 And with a wider view: